I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_provision_discovery_request_parameters.md

 </tr>
 </table>

+`DialogToken`

+The dialog token to send  in the provision discovery request packet.

 `PeerDeviceAddress`

 The destination address of the WFD device receiving the provision discovery packet.

-`uIEsLength`

-The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.
+`uSendTimeout`

+The maximum time, in milliseconds, allowed to send the provision discovery request.
+If the time-out expires before the miniport has successfully transmitted the provision discovery response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439783">NDIS_STATUS_DOT11_WFD_PROVISION_DISCOVERY_REQUEST_SEND_COMPLETE</a> with a failure status.

+`GroupCapability`

+The capability values that are included in the Group Capability bitmask of the Peer-to-Peer (P2P) Capability Information Element (IE) in  a provision discovery request.

+`GroupID`

+The group identifier to include in the provision discovery request.

+`bUseGroupID`

+If TRUE, the value in <b>GroupID</b> should be included in the provision discovery request.

 `uIEsOffset`

 The offset, in bytes,  of the array of additional information elements (IEs) the Wi-Fi Direct (WFD) port must add to the provision discovery request packet.
 This offset is from the start of the buffer that contains this structure.

-`uSendTimeout`

-The maximum time, in milliseconds, allowed to send the provision discovery request.
-If the time-out expires before the miniport has successfully transmitted the provision discovery response, it should indicate the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439783">NDIS_STATUS_DOT11_WFD_PROVISION_DISCOVERY_REQUEST_SEND_COMPLETE</a> with a failure status.
+`uIEsLength`

+The length, in bytes, of the array of IEs provided at <b>uIEsOffset</b>.

 ## Requirements